typedb/typedb-docs/0001-typedb/03-admin/01-configuration.md

 Changes to the server configuration require a server restart to take effect.
 </div>

+### Add or remove cluster's servers

-To add or remove server to/from a cluster:
+To add or remove a server to/from a cluster:

 1. Stop all TypeDB servers in the cluster.
 2. Update the configuration files of all (both new and old) TypeDB servers.
-3. Start all TypeDB servers which will be part of the new cluster.
+3. Start all TypeDB servers of the new cluster.

-## Machine configuration
+## Host machine requirements

 The minimum host machine configuration for running a single TypeDB database is 4 (v)CPUs, 10 GB memory, with SSD.